Sharanch3/Deepfake-Classifier/README.md

-# Problem Statement
+## Problem Statement

 The rise of AI image generation tools has made it trivially easy to produce photorealistic fake images, enabling misinformation, identity fraud, and media manipulation at scale.
 Manually identifying these deepfakes is unreliable and does not scale.

-This project builds a binary image classifier to automatically distinguish real photographs from AI-generated images.
+This project builds a binary image classifier to automatically distinguish **real photographs** from **AI-generated images**.
 Using transfer learning on a pre-trained ResNet-50 backbone, the model learns subtle deepfake artifacts without requiring large datasets or extensive compute — and is deployed as a simple web app so anyone can verify an image instantly.

----

-# 🎭 Deepfake Image Classifier

-A deep learning web application that detects whether an image is a real photograph or AI-generated.
-Built with a fine-tuned ResNet-50 model served through a Streamlit interface.

 ---